-What’s the secret formula for setting goals that you will actually accomplish?
+What’s the formula for setting goals that you will actually accomplish?

 Like practically speaking, what are the how-tos of slaying your goals day-to-day?

-How do you set goals and actually make them happen?
-Not just write or dream about them.
+How do you set goals that you can ya know – achieve?
+Not just write down or dream about endlessly.

-Whether you are just starting out on a new journey to build your dream life, or you are a seasoned goal slayer, these 6 simple secrets to setting and achieving your goals will help you turn your intentions into actions.
+Whether you are just starting out on a new journey to build your dream life, or you are a seasoned goal slayer, these 6 simple secrets to setting achievable goals will help you have the best chance of reaching it.

-Plus, get your FREE Achievable Goals Workbook to help you work through all 6 secrets.
+Be sure to get your Achievable Goals Workbook to help you work through all 6 secrets with your goal.

-Have you even contemplated what you want to accomplish and where you want to be?
+Have you even thought about what you want to accomplish and where you want to be?

 Maybe there’s even a New Year’s Resolution you’ve already given up on?